 The event: The meeting will be held at the Pavilion Gardens in Buxton on 21 – 22nd May 2019.
 The meeting will be opened by keynote speakers Emma Sayer, Raj Whitlock and Karl Evans from the Buxton Climate Change Impacts Laboratory (BCCIL) who will introduce the long-term scientific evidence produced by the Buxton grassland experiment.
 The event will cover long-term ecological experiments from grasslands (BCCIL) to woodlands (keynote by Rob Mackenzie), peatlands (keynote by Netty van Dijk) and other wetlands (keynote by Laurence Jones) to high latitude ecosystems (keynote TBC).
 The meeting is planned to include delegate visits to the BCCIL long-term field experiment on the outskirts of Buxton, hosted by the keynote speakers above and the site owner (Health and Safety Executive), and a Citizen Science workshop.

 To join our joint ECT-PSE Annual Science Conference in May 2019 sign up via this link.
-Abstracts to be considered for oral and poster presentations should be should sent to email@example.com by the 1st of March 2019 and be no longer than 300 words.
+Abstracts to be considered for oral and poster presentations should be should sent to firstname.lastname@example.org by 5pm on Friday 15 March and be no longer than 300 words.

 Who should come: This event is open to anybody with an interest in long-term ecological research and plant soil-interactions, as well as policymakers engaged in sustainable land management.
 The meeting will be specifically of interest to students, early career researchers and stakeholders with an interest in long-term ecological research and its service to evidence-based policymaking.